3point14thon/meetup_rsvp_predictor/README.md

 * Day of week
 * Time of Day

-I filled missing description and name values with empty strings after confirming that this is consistant with how the description/name would be displayed on the meetup website.
+I filled missing description and name values with empty strings after confirming that this is consistent with how the description/name would be displayed on the meetup website.

 #### Scoring and Label Processing
 The "yes_rsvp_count" and "waitlist_count" columns from the original meetup data were summed together to get total attendance.
 This was then loged + 1 ,log(y + 1).
 Mean squared error was used as the performance metric but was empleminted before the labels or predictions were converted back from log form.
 The end result is a scoring metric that behaves like mean squared log error.